Developers-Collective/NSMBWerPlus/README.md

 * Added more effects to effect spawner
 * Support for Yoshi Drums in music slots 200+
 * Load custom music from the default BRSTM folder
-* Porting of some Newer Wii sprites to new slots. (currently broken, certain sprites despawn unless placed near the level enterance)
+* Porting of some Newer Wii sprites to new slots

 Supported mods:
 * Actor Spawner